 Terroir and Merroir Tasting Event

 Most people think of the Eastern Shore as a great summertime destination—which it is.
 But we’re going to let you in on a little secret – the Eastern Shore is a hidden gem for autumn travel, and will be a perennial favorite once you’ve visited in the fall!

 The Eastern Shore is one of the last places in Virginia where the leaves turn, meaning you can enjoy fall foliage late into the season.
 Take romantic sunrise strolls on the beach, shop local at many of the boutiques and specialty shops around the area, and enjoy the peace and quiet of small town coastal Virginia.

 Stay at the small-town chic Hotel Cape Charles, a modern hotel on charming and historic Mason Avenue.
 Or, spend your time at one of the many adorable and romantic bed & breakfasts dotted around Cape Charles, Onancock, and Chincoteague.
-If you want a cozy, warm boutique hotel experience, try the beautiful Charlotte Hotel in Onancock.

 This is a Virginia treasure you don’t want to miss.

 —FALL BY THE COUNTRYSIDE IN LOUDOUN COUNTY—